Ummuhan-web/SONAR/DR-Notes.md

 ### 5. Aurora Replica Promotion**
-Amazon Aurora automatically promotes a read replica to be the new primary instance in the event of a primary instance failure.
+Amazon Aurora automatically promotes a read replica to be the new primary instance with write capability in the event of a primary instance failure.
 This process is automated and typically completed within seconds to ensure minimal downtime.

 ```yaml
   AuroraDBCluster: